 The Batavia Opportunity Area (BOA) plan identifed 5 Strategic Sites, that if developed, can be catalytic components of City-wide revitalization that reinvigorates the City's core.
 In 2016 the City and BDC announced the first redevelopment of one of the Stratgeic Sites, Ellicott Station (formerly the Della Penna site).
-Propelled forward in 2017 the project has financing commitments from the NYS Brownfield Cleanup Program, the Empire State Development Corporation, the RESTORE NY program, National Grid and the City's BP fund.
+Propelled forward in 2017 the project has financing commitments from the NYS Brownfield Cleanup Program, the Empire State Development Corporation, the RESTORE NY program, National Grid and the City's BP2 fund.
 The \$18 million redevelopment project sits on a 4-acre contaminated brownfield site, and is a strategic mix of market rate housing, entertainment, commerical office space and agriculature manufacturing, with the partnership of a regional micro-brewery.
-While this is the first BOA site to be targeted for redevelopment extend the beyond removal of contaminants; such as returning a site to active use and back on to the tax rolls, leveraging private investment, and creating businesses and jobs.
+While this is the first BOA site to be targeted for redevelopment, the remaining sites must not be ignored as the benefits of brownfield redevelopment extend the beyond removal of contaminants; such as returning a site to active use and back on to the tax rolls, leveraging private investment, and creating businesses and jobs.